 Civically, Ms. Falk has volunteered her expertise to organizations such as the Universal Peace Foundation, United to Serve America, the International Education and Service Unification Project, the Washington Times Foundation and the International Academy of Arts.
 As part of a project of United to Serve America, she served as a professor at the Washington Saturday College, an affiliate and community outreach project of Howard University.
 In addition, in 1992, Ms. Falk volunteered as one of 300 staff members to teach classes in the Ukraine for 3,000 students from the then-recently-dissolved Soviet Union, also known as the Commonwealth of Independent States.
 Through this program, Ms. Falk was able to connect with students through education because although they lacked material things, they were not lacking in enthusiasm or intelligence.
 For her contributions and accomplishments to her field, she has been recognized by organizations such as the Universal Peace Federation, The Washington Times and the District of Columbia Library Association.

 Ms. Falk attributes her many professional successes to her mentors, educators, family, friends and spiritual leaders within the Unification Movement, which promotes interfaith dialogue to work toward peace and understanding.
 In addition, she maintains professional and civic affiliation with the Women’s Federation for World Peace (an NGO within the United Nations), the International Federation for World Peace, the American Library Association, the Special Libraries Association, the Institute of Museum and Library Services, the World Association of Non-Governmental Organizations and the Columbia University Alumni Association.
-She is also a member of the Professional Non-Fiction Reading Group of the Special Libraries Association and the Academy of American Poets.
+She is also a member of the Professional Non-Fiction Reading Group of the Special Libraries Association, the Academy of American Poets and the Museum of Modern Art (MoMA).
 In her spare time, Ms. Falk enjoys traveling, photography, music, theater and collecting research archives.
 She was selected for inclusion in the ninth edition of Who’s Who in Science and Engineering for her work in a science conference.
 Altogether, she was listed in a total of 35 editions of Who’s Who in America, Who’s Who in the East, Who’s Who in the World and Who’s Who of American Women.

 Currently working in Washington, Ms. Falk is continuing freelance research, writing and editing, and resides with her husband, William P. Fitzpatrick, who is an engineer at Georgetown University Law Center.
 Ms. Falk’s extended family members have also had major accomplishments in their respective fields of the arts and scholarship.
 Additionally, her sister, Valerie Falk, is a studio artist and art historian, and her brother, Connley S. Falk, is a personal presentation consultant and is currently studying to become a minister.
 Her niece, Rondi J. Silva, PhD, studied as an urban educator at the City University of New York.
 Another niece, Marie Louise Stiegel, is a fundraiser and director of development for performing arts organizations.
 Her nephew, Tony Silva, is a choreographer and composer.
 Looking toward the future, Ms. Falk plans to continue contributing to her field through teaching, research and writing.